Ascophyllum: Uses

 and cats.
 In addition to dental benefits, A. nodosum can reduce inflammation and speed up healing, especially after a serious injury.
 Brown algae contains fucoidans, which are sulfated, fucose-rich polymers.
 Fucoidans block selectins, which are receptors on white blood cells that allow those cells to enter a tissue, causing inflammation.
 Since the fucoidans block inflammation, A. nodosum can be considered an anti-inflammatory.

 Ascophyllum nodosum extracts can be used to control body weight in obese mice.
 There is potential for these extracts to be efficient in humans, but most studies focus on the effects in small rodents, so more testing needs to be done.

 Ascophyllum nodosum is harvested for use in alginates, fertilisers, and the manufacture of seaweed meal for animal and human consumption.
 Due to the high level of vitamins and minerals that bioaccumulate in A. nodosum, it has been used in Greenland as a dietary supplement.
-It was also been used for certain herbal teas, particularly kelp teas.
+It has also been used for certain herbal teas, particularly kelp teas.
 It has long been used as an organic and mainstream fertilizer for many varieties of crops due to its combination of both macronutrients, (N, P, and K) and micronutrients (Ca, Mg, S, Mn, Cu, Fe, Zn, etc.).
 It also contains cytokinins, auxin-like gibberellins, betaines, mannitol, organic acids, polysaccharides, amino acids, and proteins which are all very beneficial and widely used in agriculture.
 Ireland, Scotland and Norway have provided the world's principal alginate supply.

 Ascophyllum nodosum is frequently used as packaging material for baitworm and lobster shipments from New England to various domestic and international locations.
 Ascophyllum itself has occasionally been introduced to California, and several species frequently found in baitworm shipments, including Carcinus maenas and Littorina saxatilis, may have been introduced to the San Francisco Bay region this way.